top of page

 News

-Undergraduate Student News: (5/21/23) Congratulations to Clara Bunnell for being awarded a position in the Advanced Undergraduate Research Activity (AURA) program and Emmanuel Brock for being selected for the Faculty Research Assistant Fund for Summer 2023!
+Undergraduate Student News: (4/30/24) Congratulations to Clara Bunnell for being awarded a position in the Advanced Undergraduate Research Activity (AURA) program for Summer 2024!

-(5/9/23) Congratulations to Gigi Petrella, Hayley Simpson, and Sarah Lerner for being recognized with Awards of Excellence for their research presentations at the annual undergraduate research symposium (EURECA).
+(5/9/24) Congratulations to Willem Touzel and Hayley Simpson for being recognized with Awards of Excellence for their research presentations at the annual undergraduate research symposia (EURECA & ASURES).
+A second congratulations to Hayley Simpson for being recognized as a Volunteer of Distinction and the Top Psychology Major!

 Grant & Award News: (2/2/24) Congratulations to PI, Sarah Lamer, for being recognized as an APS Rising Star!